Skip to content

 export default taskSlice.reducer

-In the inner function, meaning the asynchronous action, the operation first fetches all the tasks from the server (getAll) and then dispatches the setTasks action, which adds them to the store.
+In its inner function, that is, in the asynchronous action, the operation first fetches all tasks from the server (getAll) and then dispatches the setTasks action to add the tasks to the store.
+It is notable that Redux automatically passes a reference to the dispatch method as an argument to the function, so the action creator initializeTasks does not require any parameters.

 The component App can now be defined as follows: